01. Two Pointer

 - While

-left <= right
+left <= right:- If

-:- Play the smallest token face up: reduce
+power >= tokens[left]:- Play the smallest token face up: reduce

-pointer right. - Update
+powerbytokens[left], increasescoreby 1, moveleftpointer right. - Update

-max_score = max(max_score, score)
+max_score = max(max_score, score).

 - Play the smallest token face up: reduce